 Planning and Managing Web Accessibility - considerations for the planning process for implementing web accessibility

-Easy Checks - A First Review of Web Accessibility - describes a method to quickly identify some accessibility problems on a website
+Easy Checks - A First Review of Web Accessibility - provides step-by-step guidance and brief explanations for checking some aspects of accessibility.

-WCAG-EM Overview: Website Accessibility Conformance Evaluation Methodology - describes a conformance evaluation method that combines automatic, semi-automatic, and manual testing
+WCAG-EM Overview: Website Accessibility Conformance Evaluation Methodology - introduces an approach for determining conformance to Web Content Accessibility Guidelines (WCAG)

 Suggestions for speakers

 Activity/Demonstration: Explore web accessibility barriers using some of the techniques from Easy Checks - A First Review of Web Accessibility.
-For example use some techniques for examining pages using or .

 Discussion: Explore the failures and repairs in the Before and After Demonstration.
 Discuss how websites can be made accessible with little or no change to their visual design.